-A major concern beyond these reform challenges is integration.
+A major concern beyond the challenges for fiscal and social reform are the intertwined issues of security, immigration and integration.
 The traditional French model, based on an open policy toward immigrants acquiring French nationality and on the principle of equality of all citizens, regardless of ethnic origins or religion, has lost its integrative power over the last 30 years.
-The former key instruments of the integration process (education, work, religion, political parties or trade unions) no longer work.
-This challenge requires multifaceted policy solutions, including in urban development, education, job training and employment.
-It should emphasize soft policies such as education, social integration and "sociabilité," all of which require time and human resources well beyond the current financial involvement of public authorities.
+The former key instruments of the integration process (education, work, religion, political parties, or trade unions) no longer work.
+The recent terrorist attacks have further weakened integration processes, while no new thinking or policies have been conceived as a way to address these difficult issues.
+This challenge requires multifaceted policy solutions in areas including urban development, education and job training, with a primary focus on employment opportunities for the most marginalized citizens.
+Efforts should emphasize soft policies such as education, social integration and "sociabilité," all of which require time and human resources well beyond the current financial involvement of public authorities.
 What is at stake is a political and social cohesion that derives from common national values and rules.
-Unfortunately, the present situation, characterized by an identity crisis, an ethnic divide, the exclusion of migrants and political frustrations which have triggered extremist voting, has discouraged such a social cohesion policy.
+Unfortunately, the present situation, characterized by an identity crisis, an ethnic divide, the exclusion of migrants, political frustrations which have, in part, triggered extremist voting, and a lack of financial resources has discouraged such a social cohesion policy.